unee-t/whyslow/README.md

-# Scripts to help identify slow requests on AWS
+# Scripts to help identify Unee-T slow requests on AWS

 The elephant in the room is that there is no way to easy link slow HTTP requests with their slow backend query.
 So there is a lot of guesswork and